The Chicago Sky go into the 2017 season with a number of injured players, issues on a number of fronts and no easy answers.

 In addition to Coates, guard Jamierra Faulkner is going to miss the entire 2017 season due to injury, which means the Sky will be missing yet another veteran on the floor.

 The Sky have a returning core of solid players, including Courtney Vandersloot, Cappie Pondexter and sophomore center Imani Boyette who many are expecting great things from down the road.
 The problem is what kind of team is the Sky going to be this season?
-Last season the Sky were a powerhouse offensively but also allowed teams to score at will against them, with the second-worst defensive rating in the league.
+Last year the Sky was a powerhouse offensively but also allowed teams to score at will against them, with the second-worst defensive rating in the league.

 So with all the questions surrounding the Sky this upcoming season, what can fans expect when the season kicks off?